Westhill, Aberdeenshire

+The town is a blend of villages and farms that were gradually incorporated during its expansion in the latter half of the 20th century, most notably Elrick.
+It has a Swimming Pool, Shopping Centre, Library, Golf Club and Nature Reserve.

 Origin

 The creation of Westhill just outside Aberdeen was the idea of local solicitor Ronald Fraser Dean in 1963.
 With the backing of the former Aberdeen District Council (see Aberdeen City Council), the Secretary of State for Scotland and supported financially by Ashdale Land and Property Company Ltd., the new settlement of Westhill was created upon the old farming land.
-Since construction of the first houses in 1968, Westhill has undergone a gradual expansion, much of which is tied to the North East's oil and gas economy.
+Since the construction of the first houses in 1968, Westhill has undergone a gradual expansion, much of which is tied to the North East's oil and gas economy.
 In 2007/8 a major expansion of the industrial estate brought several thousand workers to the area.
 Most of these are in specialist sub-sea engineering oil service companies, making Westhill a world centre in sub-sea engineering.

 The name Westhill was created in 1859 when John Anderson from Strichen bought the adjoining small estates of Wester Kinmundy and Blackhills.
 Both of these names were very old, dating back to at least the 16th Century, but Anderson seems not to have liked them.
 He therefore created the name Westhill from the other two names.
 This is recorded in the Register of Sasines 2 December 1859.

-Wester Kinmundy and Blackhills were established either side of a geographical area known as 'The Clash', this was a marshy bog, historically listed as being sited between Brodiach/Borrow(ed)stone area and (Now Kirkton of) Skene.
-It is commonly thought the remnants of this area is still apparent but nowadays named Denman Park.